CivicVision/geospatial-data-visualization-with-d3/content/mapbox-d3/_index.md

 When I teach d3 or talk to people what tools they're using the questions that comes up a lot is: __"How do d3 and mapboxGL compare?".__
 That is the question that I want to answer on this site.
 I'm not only comparing the two libraries on a conceptiual basis but on a code basis as well.
+Let's start with one of the more confusing aspects:

+# The name
+The definition of both libraries are as follow:

+> Mapbox GL JS is a JavaScript library for interactive, customizable vector maps on the web.
+It takes map styles that conform to the Mapbox Style Specification, applies them to vector tiles that conform to the Mapbox Vector Tile Specification, and renders them using WebGL.

+Mapbox GL JS is part of Mapbox GL which is a cross-platform ecosystem and Mapbox is a company specializing in location data.

+> D3 (or D3.js) is a JavaScript library for visualizing data using web standards.
+D3 helps you bring data to life using SVG, Canvas and HTML.

 # Conceptional
-Let's start with the conecptiual stuff.
-D3.js and mapboxGL.js are conceptionally very different.
-Mapbox is a library to create so-called "Slippy-Maps" and is in good company with Leaflet, OpenLayers, GoogleMaps.
+D3.js and Mapbox GL JS (or Mapbox for short for the sake of writing less ;) ) are conceptionally very different.
+Mapbox is a library to create so-called "Slippy-Maps" and is in good company with Leaflet, OpenLayers and GoogleMaps.

 > Slippy Map is, in general, a term referring to modern web maps which let you zoom and pan around (the map slips around when you drag the mouse).